vivekghanchi/Night-at-a-Museum/README.md

 As per user feedback, added stop button to videos so will be easily to stop and play the next video.
 Rest all seems good to user.

 ## Final Breakdown of the Project

+This application start with a main menu where user will start the experience using start button and will enter the exhibition.